 The My Itinerary section of the web site gives guests a daily view of their plans; here guests can choose to add plans such as resorts, dining ADRs, and parks or locations they plan to visit on a specific day.
 My Reservations contains a list of resort and dining reservations, including confirmation numbers.
 Guests can also use My Disney Experience system to connect with Family and Friends to coordinate plans and share photos.
 There is no charge to use the My Disney Experience system.

 To get started using MyMagic+, visit StartYourDisneyExperience.com and sign up for an account.
+You will then want to Download the My Disney Experience app.
 Visit our Mobile Option page to learn more about the My Disney Experience mobile application.
-Disney also offers an official My Disney Experience FAQ.

-- MagicBands, are all-in-one wrist-band devices that connect all the vacation choices that guests make online using My Disney Experience.
-MagicBands are equipped with a radio frequency identification chip that is used to enter a guest’s Disney Resort hotel room, pay for food and merchandise, and enter the “turnstiles” of any theme parks and water parks for which tickets have been purchased.
+MagicBands, are all-in-one wrist-band devices that connect all the vacation choices that guests make online using My Disney Experience.
+MagicBands are equipped with a radio frequency identification chip that is used to enter a guest’s Disney Resort hotel room, pay for food and merchandise, and enter the “turnstiles” of theme parks and water parks.
 Even parking plaza booths are expected to be equipped with RFID touch points to validate parking.
 Plus, the MagicBand provides FastPass+ access to all the experiences selected in advance and serves as the connection to Memory Maker Photo Service.

 Standard MagicBands are hypoallergenic and ventilated for comfort in high heat.
-They are also completely waterproof for use in water parks (bands do not float), showers, heavy rain and the washing machine.
+They are also completely waterproof for use in water parks, showers, heavy rain and the washing machine.
 MagicBands will come in single adjustable size with a removable layer, allowing the bracelet to be sized for younger guests.
 It you remove the outside layer, however, you cannot add the outside piece back on; thus, it’s important to be sure that you want to shortened the band before you do so.

 An added perk of using My Disney Experience app or website is that guests will be able to customize their MagicBands with their names or nicknames (printed on the underside of the band using up to 9 or 10 characters).
 Guests will also be able to choose from 7 possible colors, including pink, green, red, orange, blue, gray, or yellow.